 Selected Social Determinants of Health for Rural Iowa

-Most Iowans have some form of health insurance coverage, although 9.0% of its residents lack health insurance (Kaiser, 2013).
-According to the USDA Economic Research Service, the average per-capita income for Iowans in 2013 was $44,763, although rural per-capita lagged at $44,349.
-Estimates from 2013 indicate a poverty rate of 12.4% exists in rural Iowa, as well as 12.8% level in urban areas of the state.
-The ERS reports, based on 2009-2013 ACS data, that 10.4% of the rural population has not completed high school, compared to 8.0% of urban populations.
+Most Iowans have some form of health insurance coverage, although 6% of its residents lack health insurance (Kaiser, 2014).
+According to the USDA Economic Research Service, the average per-capita income for Iowans in 2014 was $44,937, although rural per-capita lagged at $44,240.
+The ERS reports, based on 2010-2014 ACS data, that the poverty rate in rural Iowa is 12.4%, compared with 12.7% in urban areas of the state.
+10.0% of the rural population has not completed high school, while 7.8% of the urban population lacks a high school diploma according to 2010-2014 ACS data reported by ERS.
 The unemployment rate in rural Iowa is at 4.6% while in urban Iowa it is at 4.3% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 Centers for Medicare and Medicaid Services: Rural Health Clinic List; Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; National Association of Community Health Centers: Key Health Center Data By State; U.S. Census Bureau QuickFacts; USDA Economic Research Service: State Fact Sheets

 Helps rural communities and organizations identify and resolve issues, and build rural health infrastructure.
 Provides rural health advocacy and outreach, coordination of rural health resources, and consultation to communities and health care providers in rural Iowa communities.
 Part of the Bureau of Oral and Health Delivery Systems, which in turn is part of the Iowa Department of Public Health.